mvt-proj/maplibre-legend/README.md

 # maplibre-legend

-A Rust crate to generate SVG legends from a [MapLibre GL style JSON][].
+A Rust crate to dynamically generate SVG layer legends from a [MapLibre GL style JSON][].

 Given a MapLibre style (e.g. `style.json`), this library parses all layers and produces standalone SVG symbols or a combined legend, complete with optional labels and raster entries.